-Take Time for Art lessons are targeted for ages 8-9 and up.
-However, some younger students have used it successfully.
-Keep in mind the younger the student, the more help they may need in completing these projects.
+We target an average beginning age of 10 years old and up, but many younger students have used this program successfully.
+It all depends on the individual student.
+However, please keep in mind the younger the student, the more help they may need in completing these projects.
 In addition, we use balloons for some of our sculpture projects.
 Balloons can potentially be a choking hazard for students under 8.

 Yes they can!
 Just have your student complete two art units such as Ancient Greece and Ancient Rome.
 Keep track of their hours.
 You’ll need 60 hours of credit for .5 high school credit hours.
 Two of our units should give you approximately 6o credit hours.

 Older students can be fairly independent with our curriculum, but all students should be supervised.
 We use scissors, cut cardboard, and use balloons for some projects.
 Supervision is always required.